quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/1B001---Proofs---Jay-Cumming/1pjc_part05_Exercises.md

 ---

 #### Tiling Problem with L-Shaped Tiles
-Background context: The problem discusses tiling \(2^n \times 2^n\) chessboards with L-shaped tiles, which each cover three squares.
+Background context: The problem discusses tiling $2^n \times 2^n$ chessboards with L-shaped tiles, which each cover three squares.
 It explains that while a perfect covering is impossible due to the number of squares not being divisible by 3, removing one square can make it possible.
-:p What does the problem state about the ability to tile an \(n \times n\) board with L-shaped tiles?
+:p What does the problem state about the ability to tile an $n \times n$ board with L-shaped tiles?
 ??x
-The problem states that tiling a \(2^n \times 2^n\) chessboard with L-shaped tiles is impossible because the number of squares (which is \(4^n\)) is not divisible by 3.
+The problem states that tiling a $2^n \times 2^n $ chessboard with L-shaped tiles is impossible because the number of squares (which is$4^n$) is not divisible by 3.
 However, removing one square from any position on the board can make it possible to perfectly cover the remaining board.
 This demonstrates that divisibility alone does not prevent a perfect covering but other factors might come into play depending on which square is removed. x??

 ---

 #### Induction Proof for Tiling Problem
-Background context: The induction proof for the tiling problem involves showing that after removing one square, it is possible to perfectly cover a \(2^n \times 2^n\) board with L-shaped tiles.
+Background context: The induction proof for the tiling problem involves showing that after removing one square, it is possible to perfectly cover a $2^n \times 2^n$ board with L-shaped tiles.
 This builds upon the idea of covering smaller boards and using inductive steps.
 :p What does the induction proof for the tiling problem aim to show?
 ??x
-The induction proof for the tiling problem aims to show that if it is possible to perfectly cover a \((2^{n-1})^2\) board after removing one square, then it is also possible to perfectly cover a \(2^n \times 2^n\) board after removing one square.
+The induction proof for the tiling problem aims to show that if it is possible to perfectly cover a $(2^{n-1})^2 $ board after removing one square, then it is also possible to perfectly cover a$2^n \times 2^n$ board after removing one square.
 This involves demonstrating the base case and inductive step for different sizes of boards. x??

 ---

 #### Conclusion: Induction Proof Validity
-Background context: The conclusion states that by induction, if the statement holds for some initial condition and can be shown to hold for \(k+1\) given it holds for \(k\), then it must hold for all natural numbers.
+Background context: The conclusion states that by induction, if the statement holds for some initial condition and can be shown to hold for $k+1 $ given it holds for$k$, then it must hold for all natural numbers.
 :p What is the final step in proving an induction problem?
 ??x
 The final step in proving an induction problem involves summarizing that by demonstrating both the base case and the inductive step, we can conclude that the statement holds for all natural numbers.